Skip to content →

 Launch and keep launching

 Secondly, in the first months or years, your product is likely not a fit for everyone.
-It’s better to launch early, start getting users and momentum, than trying to wait for that perfect moment.
+It’s better to launch early and start getting users and momentum, than trying to wait for that perfect moment.

-Similar to changelogs, launching keeps reminding the market about the fact your company exists and you’re making process.
+Similar to changelogs, launching keeps reminding the market that your company exists and you’re making progress.

 For example, when we launched Linear we announced the company before we had the product built.
 We launched when we raised seed funding and evolved the product.
 We launched when we opened the product for everyone and added pricing.
 We launched when we did a Series A and evolved the product.
-Each of the launches had reached more people and generated more customers than the previous ones.
-Had we only launched once, it would have taken us 1.5 years to get to the state and we wouldn’t have learned as much and would have as many customers as we have today.
+Each of the launches reached more people and generated more customers than the previous ones.
+Had we only launched once, it would have taken us 1.5 years to get to this state and we wouldn’t have learned as much or have as many customers as we have today.